We now provide 24-hour care, 365 days a year on conjunction with Vets Now. Find out more here

 Local Pet Neutering Services

-Pet neutering is a surgical procedure done under general anaesthetic, to prevent both male and female animals from reproducing.
-It is a very common procedure, with minimal risk, and is performed often at our practice.
-Neutering is a responsible step as an owner, as it has worthwhile health and behavioural benefits for your pet.
+Pet neutering, sometimes known as spaying and castration for dogs, is a surgical procedure done under general anaesthetic, to prevent both male and female animals from reproducing.
+It is a very common procedure, with minimal risk, and is performed frequently our practice.

 Click on the links below to find out more.